grafana/metrictank/docs/installation.md

 instance or a cluster.
 Metrictank will also respond to queries: if the data is recent, it'll come out of RAM, and older data is fetched from cassandra.
 This happens transparantly.
 Metrictank also needs elasticsearch to maintain an index of metrics metadata.
-You'll typically query metrictank by querying graphite which uses the graphite-metrictank plugin to talk to metrictank.
-You can also query metrictank directly but this is experimental and not recommended.
+You'll typically query metrictank by querying graphite-api which uses the graphite-metrictank plugin to talk to metrictank.
+You can also query metrictank directly but this is very limited, experimental and not recommended.

 ## installation